WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageInstrument.rst

 A.2 Creating or Opening a Microscope file
 =========================================
-After selecting the desired Tier level, select one of the three options by clicking on the on the "Create Microscope" selector.
-“Create from scratch” allows to create a new Microscope file.
+After selecting the desired Tier level, select one of the four options by clicking on the on the "Create mode selector" button.
+“Create Inverted from scratch” and “Create Upright from scratch” allow to create a new Inverted or Upright Microscope file, respectively.
 “Load from file” allows to import a Microscope file that has not been loaded in the App yet (i.e., a Microscope file you might have received from someone else).
 “Load from repository” allows to work on a Microscope file that has already been imported in the App and you might need to modify.

 A.2.1 Creating from scratch
 ---------------------------
-After selecting “Create from scratch”, hit “Confirm” and an empty Canvas will appear.
+After selecting one of the two “Create Inverted/Upright from scratch”, hit “Confirm” and an empty Canvas will appear.
 To start building a new Microscope file, first hit “Edit Microscope”, enter the required attributes and hit “Confirm”.
 To add Hardware components follow instructions below.

 A.2.2 Loading from file
 -----------------------